Slippy2k/REminiscence/docs/protection/flashback_protection_notes.md

 seg000:1401       call protection_screen1
 ```

-The call is relatively straightforward to locate as the 'CODE' letters can be found in clear in the code.
+The call is relatively straightforward to locate as the `CODE` letters can be found in clear in the code.

 ```
 seg000:D7BE       mov di, offset _cut_textBuf